 Heroin Possession Near a School or Park in Iowa

-The sentencing for heroin possession, sale, or manufacturing are incredibly serious.
-However, these penalties could be enhanced even further if the judge determines that the crime was committed in a drug free zone.
-If the court proves you were in possession of a schedule I, II or III drug in a drug free zone, then you’ll be sentenced to complete 100 hours of community service work.
+The sentencing for heroin possession, sale, or manufacturing is incredibly serious.
+However, these penalties could be enhanced even further if the judge determines that the crime was committed in a drug-free zone.
+If the court proves you had schedule I, II, or III drugs in a drug-free zone, then you’ll be sentenced to complete 100 hours of community service work.
 The charity work must be approved by a judge beforehand and must be for a public or nonprofit charitable organization.

 Possessing heroin within one thousand feet of any of the following properties will result in enhanced penalties: